 The bill aims to enhance prompt payment practices for public works projects in Washington State by amending existing laws and introducing new requirements.
 It mandates that state or municipal entities must make payments on public works projects within 30 days of receiving a properly completed invoice.
 The bill specifies that contract documents must include detailed instructions for invoice completion, payment cutoff dates, due dates, review time frames, and payment timelines.
-Additionally, it establishes that if payments are late, public agencies must provide a payment recovery schedule that includes interest, unless a good faith dispute has been raised.
+Additionally, it establishes that if payments are not made according to these requirements, they will be considered late, and the public agency must provide a payment recovery schedule that includes interest.
 The bill also stipulates that contractors must pay subcontractors within 10 days of receiving payment from the public agency.

 Substitute Bill: 39.04.250, 39.76.011